 Curriculum Chart and Curricular Philosophy

 The curriculum at Laurel School promotes learning that is enduring and transferable.
-Teachers and families work collaboratively to help each student find her own path to knowledge and, for her part, the student enters the classroom with an open mind, ready to be a partner in her own learning.
-We all play a role in finding the best way to reach each student, giving multiple opportunities for our girls to connect with the material and recognize its usefulness.
+Teachers and families work collaboratively to help each student find her own path, and girls enter the classroom with an open mind, ready to be a partner in their own learning.

-Laurel’s curricular goal, where content balances process and learning is enduring and transferable, requires many approaches to learning.
-To meet the needs of Laurel students, three kinds of learning in particular distinguish our curriculum: experiential learning, interdisciplinary learning and community-based learning.
+Laurel’s curricular goals require many approaches.
+To meet the needs of Laurel students, three kinds of learning in particular distinguish our curriculum: experiential, interdisciplinary and community-based learning.

 Please browse our Curriculum Chart for much more information, including grade-by-grade class offerings.